Luzerne County, Pennsylvania: Post-Revolutionary War

 The American Revolutionary War ended three years later (in 1783) with the signing of the Treaty of Paris.
-With the signing of the treaty, Great Britain finally recognized the sovereignty of the United States of America.
+Great Britain finally recognized the sovereignty of the United States of America.
 The land dispute between Pennsylvania and Connecticut continued after the war.
 Connecticut established its own county (by the name of Westmoreland) in the Wyoming Valley.
 However, Pennsylvania insisted that they owned the land.
 The Congress of the Confederation was asked to resolve the matter.
 With the Trenton Decree, on December 30, 1782, the confederation government officially decided that the region belonged to Pennsylvania; the Wyoming Valley became part of Northumberland County.

-Pennsylvania ruled that the Connecticut settlers (Yankees) were not citizens of the Commonwealth.
-Therefore, they could not vote and were ordered to give up their property claims.
+Pennsylvania ruled that the Connecticut settlers, also known as the Yankees, were not citizens of the Commonwealth.
+They could not vote and were ordered to give up their property claims.
 In May 1784, armed men from Pennsylvania force-marched the Connecticut settlers away from the valley.
 By November, the Yankees returned with a greater force.
 They captured and destroyed Fort Dickinson in Wilkes-Barre.
 With that victory, a new state (which was separate from both Connecticut and Pennsylvania) was proposed.
 The new state was to be named Westmoreland.
-To ensure that they didn't lose the land, the Commonwealth of Pennsylvania worked out a compromise with the Connecticut (Yankee) settlers.
-The Yankee settlers would be allowed to become citizens of Pennsylvania and their property claims would be restored (prior to the Decree of Trenton).
-As part of the compromise, Pennsylvania would establish a new county in Northeastern Pennsylvania.
-The Yankees agreed to the terms.

-On September 25, 1786, the Pennsylvania General Assembly passed a resolution which created Luzerne County.
-It was formed from a section of Northumberland County and named after Chevalier de la Luzerne, a French soldier and diplomat to the American rebels and new government of the independent United States of America during the late 18th century.
-Wilkes-Barre was designated as the seat of government for the new territory.
-This resolution ended the idea of creating a new state.
-When it was founded, Luzerne County occupied a large portion of Northeastern Pennsylvania.
-The future counties of Bradford, Lackawanna, Susquehanna, and Wyoming were all part of the original Luzerne County.

-In the following years, elections were held, the courts were established, a courthouse was constructed, and a government was formed.
-In 1787, Lord Butler was elected the first sheriff of Luzerne County.
-A board of commissioners was also assembled to manage the county government.
-Some of the first county commissioners included Jesse Fell, Alexander Johnson, John Phillips, John Jenkins, and Thomas Wright (from 1794 to 1796).
-The population of the new county grew rapidly.
-In 1790, fewer than 2,000 people resided within the Wyoming Valley.
-By 1800, the number of residents increased to nearly 13,000.